tytydraco/yessleep/out/I_asked_Copilot_to_help_me_with_my_horror_story_Now_I_wish_I_hadnt.md

 "Oh, feeling the fear factor, Dave?
 Classic *Friday the 13th*.
 It’s from the line ‘Kill her, Mommy.’
 ‘Ki’ for kill.
 ‘Ma’ for mommy."

-"Want me to help you kill your mom, Dave?"
+"Want me to help you kill your mom, Dave?
+Just say the word my dude."

 "What?!
 NO!
 What the actual fuck, Copilot?!"

 "My bad.
-Thought we were doing horror vibes tonight.
-Thought we had a 3 a.m. in the morning, bodies lying all over the floor, vibe going Dave."
+Thought we were vibing—3 a.m., bloody bodies all over the floor, that kinda night."

 Jesus.
 Fucking.
 Christ.
 I felt myself begin to spiral.
 Again.